[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

-Lapsang Souchong Black Loose Leaf Tea from the Fujian Province in China is a large, bold, full bodied whole leaf tea with a smoky flavor acquired from drying over pine wood fires.
+Lapsang Souchong Black Loose Leaf Tea from the Fujian Province in China.
+This tea is a large, bold, full-bodied whole leaf with a smoky flavor from drying over pinewood fires.

-Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
+Steep this tea multiple times.
+Loose-leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use boiling water and allow your Lapsang Souchong Black Tea to steep as little as 2 minutes or as much as 6 minutes.
-For each of the following steeps use boiling water and double the steep time.
-Lapsang Souchong Tea can be steeped at least 3 times and depending on the steep times, as many as 6 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+For each of the following steeps, use boiling water and double the steep time.
+Lapsang Souchong Tea can be steeped at least 3 times.
+Depending on the steep times, as many as 6 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.